-Paul begins this chapter by reminding the Colossians what he said back in chapter 2:12-14.
+Paul begins this chapter by reminding the Colossian believers what he said back in chapter 2:12-14.
 They had died with Christ through baptism and were raised with Him through faith.
 It is for this reason that he gives the commands to ‘seek’ and to ‘set’.

-Here are a couple of other scriptures that give us some more insight into what it means that our lives are hidden with Christ.
+Here are a couple of other scriptures in the New Testament that give us some more insight into what it means that our lives are hidden with Christ.